2DGD-F0TH/2DGD_F0TH/chapters/009_Putting_Yourself_Out_There/001_Dissecting_Games.md

 The first good game - VVVVVV: Slim story and essential gameplay
 ----------------------------------------------------------------

-VVVVVV is a 2D platformer that features essential gameplay mechanics, a slim story that gives the player a reason to explore the game world and get to the end, as well as a satisfying level of challenge.
+VVVVVV is a 2D platformer created by Terry Cavanagh that features essential gameplay mechanics, a slim story that gives the player a reason to explore the game world and get to the end, as well as a satisfying level of challenge.
 Let's see what makes this a good game.

 ### A Slim story that holds up great